mathspp/mathspp/pages/02.blog/04.twitter-threads/4-useful-python-command-line-switches/item.md

 ```

 !!!!
-This article was generated automatically from a thread I published on Twitter [@mathsppblog][mathsppblog].
+This article was generated automatically from [this thread](https://twitter.com/mathsppblog/status/1566777236035870720) I published on Twitter [@mathsppblog][mathsppblog].
 !!!!
 Then it was edited lightly.

 [mathsppblog]: https://twitter.com/mathsppblog